 *Formerly vRealize Operations

-I am very excited to announce many updates for VMware Aria Operations.
-We’ll be walking through updates that range from a brand new launchpad, and improved search experience to VCF operations and new multi-cloud views, as well as much, much more.
-You’ll want to take special note of the features that were previously only released on VMware Aria Operations SaaS that are now available for on-prem deployments.
-Due to the large number of announcements we will be following up with deep-dive blogs for many of these topics to give you the full technical details.
-To make the updating process easier, talk to you VMware representative today to switch your VMware Aria Operations deployment to SaaS.
+I am very excited to announce quite a few updates for VMware Aria Operations.
+We’ll be talking about updates that range from a brand new launchpad, improved search experience, VCF operations, new integrations, and much, much more.
+In fact, there are so many new announcements that we will be following up with many deep-dive blogs for many of these topics to give you the full technical details.
+These new features have been released to all customers running VMware Aria Operations deployed as SaaS today, April 13.
+To find out more about how you can make the switch to SaaS, talk to you VMware representative today.

 Let’s start out with the new face of VMware Aria Operations – the new Launchpad page (formerly Quickstart).
 We understand that the way you work has changed over the last few years and we want to better support your journey by giving you options that better align with multi-cloud workflows.
 You’ll see that you now can quickly dive deep into any given area of interest.
 For an example, if you are looking at your capacity, you can click on that card and you are brought to a Capacity page where you can assess your current capacity, optimize your infrastructure or plan for future capacity needs.